President Joe Biden announces up to $23 million in | Newswise

 Newswise — President Joe Biden and First Lady Jill Biden will visit Tulane University today to announce that the university will be awarded up to almost $23 million to create an imaging system that will give doctors the ability to scan a tumor during surgery and determine within minutes whether any cancer tissue has been left behind.

 This advancement would revolutionize cancer treatment.
-While patients are still under anesthesia in the operating room doctors will to be able to assure patients, with certainty, that all the cancer has been removed from the area, making repeated invasive surgeries unnecessary.
+While patients are still under anesthesia in the operating room doctors will be able to determine, with certainty, that all the cancer has been removed from the area, making repeated invasive surgeries unnecessary.

 “This announcement in support of Tulane’s cancer research by President Biden and Dr. Biden is a historic moment for Tulane,” Tulane President Michael A. Fitts said.
 “Tulane is a proud partner in supporting the goal of the Biden Cancer Moonshot.
 This advancement will save lives.
 The President and First Lady have been relentless champions in the battle to end cancer.
 Today, we are celebrating the results of their commitment.”